-\textbf{Supervision strategy comparison.} Table~\ref{tab:KL} compares three distinct supervision strategies: 1) training with static pseudo-labels generated offline by using Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen25vl}, 2) end-to-end training using only cross-entropy loss from the downstream task, and 3) our complete end-to-end online distillation framework.
-Training with $\mathcal{L}_{\text{CE}}$ but without the $\mathcal{L}_{\text{KL}}$ distillation loss already outperforms using static pseudo-labels, validating the advantages of end-to-end training.
-Our approach achieves state-of-the-art performance on both NExT-QA~\cite{Xiao_2021_CVPR} and Video-MME~\cite{Fu_2025_CVPR} by introducing the $\mathcal{L}_{\text{KL}}$ distillation loss.
+\textbf{Supervision strategy comparison.} Table~\ref{tab:KL} compares three different supervision strategies: 1) training with static pseudo-labels generated offline by using Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen25vl}; 2) end-to-end training using only cross-entropy loss from the downstream task; and 3) our complete end-to-end online distillation framework.
+Training with $\mathcal{L}_{\text{CE}}$ but without the $\mathcal{L}_{\text{KL}}$ distillation loss already outperforms using static pseudo-label supervision.
+By introducing the distillation loss $\mathcal{L}_{\text{KL}}$, our approach achieves state-of-the-art performance on both NExT-QA~\cite{Xiao_2021_CVPR} and Video-MME~\cite{Fu_2025_CVPR}.

-\textbf{Efficiency analysis.} Table~\ref{tab:ksel-ablation} compares the performance and latency of HFS versus uniform sampling across different frame selection counts $k_{\text{sel}}$.
-HFS significantly outperforms uniform sampling across all $k_{\text{sel}}$ settings.
-Latency was measured using a batch size of 1 on a single H100 to reflect real-world single-sample inference speeds.
-HFS introduces a slight computational overhead, but this trade-off is acceptable given the significant performance gains it delivers.